oer4sdi/OER-MetadataAccessVia-OGC-CSW/Storyboard.md

 * How to access INSPIRE Metadata via classic OGC CSW?
 * How to access OGC CSW in QGIS and Python?

-The tutorial is structured as follows
+It is structured as follows:
 Chapter 1: About this Module
 Chapter 2: Metadata
 Chapter 3: Metadata Catalog Services